FlavScents AInsights Entry for para-Anisic Acid (CAS: 100-09-4)

 - Molecular Weight: 152.15 g/mol

-para-Anisic acid is characterized by a methoxy group attached to a benzene ring, which contributes to its aromatic properties.
-The presence of the carboxylic acid group influences its solubility and reactivity, making it a versatile compound in both flavor and fragrance applications.
+- Functional Groups and Structure–Odor Relevance: para-Anisic acid contains a methoxy group attached to a benzene ring, which contributes to its sweet, floral odor profile.
+The carboxylic acid group influences its solubility and reactivity in formulations.

 Citation hooks: FlavScents; PubChem; FEMA